 Enjoy lunch within the old town walls to find different restaurants and cafes, including Italian, Dalmatian, and even Japanese, to suit different tastes.
-If you still have the energy, visit Jupiter’s Temple, another 3rd-century monument dedicated to the god of the sky, and also to Diocletian himself (entrance included as part of the combo ticket).
+If you still have the energy, visit Jupiter’s Temple, another 3rd-century monument dedicated to the god of the sky, and Diocletian himself (entrance included as part of the combo ticket).

 Explore the cellars of Diocletian’s Palace and, if you enjoy walking tours, learn the history of Split and walk around what remains of the palace grounds.

 For an after-dinner drink and some relaxed night atmosphere, head back to Diocletian’s Palace and find yourself a comfy cushion in the square.
 Luxor café hosts live music each night during the warmer months from 8 pm.

 How To Spend Two Days In Split: Day 2

-The Blue Cave tour is a full-day tour, where you visit the magnificent phenomenon of the Blue Cave and other islands and swimming spots.
+The Blue Cave tour is a full-day tour where you visit the magnificent phenomenon of the Blue Cave and other islands and swimming spots.
 You can purchase tickets all along with the port and in the travel agencies in the center.
-Just about all agencies sell tickets, though not all include lunch, so it’s always good to check if you need to bring food with you.
+Almost all agencies sell tickets, though not all include lunch, so it’s always good to check if you need to bring food.

 If you prefer to spend the day in Split, walk up Marjan Hill for stunning city views.
 Located on the western side of Split, the hill offers plenty of trails for outdoor activities, drinking fountains, lookout points, and even beaches on the far side.
-Stop for a scenic coffee break at Teraca Vidilica before walking along the trails and taking in the peninsula’s natural beauty.
+Stop for a scenic coffee break at Teraca Vidilica before walking along the trails and enjoying the peninsula’s natural beauty.

 Enjoy relaxing at any of the beaches in Split.
-The nearest beach to the center of the city is Bačvice, about a 15-minute walk from Diocletian’s Palace.
-Do what the locals do and grab a slice of pizza for lunch and enjoy a carefree afternoon.
+The nearest beach to the city’s center is Bačvice, about a 15-minute walk from Diocletian’s Palace.
+Do what the locals do, grab a slice of pizza for lunch, and enjoy a carefree afternoon.